 Expecting a flood of traffic that first day, I was humbled quickly as I patiently sat twiddling my thumbs all day.
-Finally at 5:15pm, the door slowly opened and a kind faced gentlemen walked through the door.
-Right on his coattails behind him was his dog, a 8 year old german shepherd, literally dragging her hind legs struggling to make her way through the door.
+Finally, at 5:15 pm, the door slowly opened and kind-faced gentlemen walked through the door.
+Right on his coattails behind him was his dog, an 8-year-old German shepherd, literally dragging her hind legs struggling to make her way through the door.

 Getting to know Kali

 I clearly remember the uncertainty on both of their faces.
 I had no idea that on my very first day, my very first patient was going to be “the one” that set the course for my entire career.
 In hindsight…How lucky was I?!